jacobvosmaer/rx5rom/README.md

 - `rx5-program`: upload 1 or more ROM data files to RX5USB hardware (using [hidapi](https://github.com/libusb/hidapi))
 - `rx5-build`: assemble WAV files into a ROM image

+If you are using Windows you may want to use the [original RX5USB software](https://github.com/gligli/rx5usb) instead.

 ## Programming example

 rx5-program takes two arguments: the first slot to write to (0-3) and